Men, we have to do better.

 Buddies spew a lot of bullshit.
 When you hear bullshit, say so.

 Challenge assumption and tropes.
 Remind your male friends that you’ve all got mothers, sisters, wives, girlfriends, and daughters.
-Ask them why they tell those kind of jokes.
+Ask them why they tell those kinds of jokes.
 Have a real conversation with your real friends about their points of view, and share yours, too.
 Make it clear to them that you’ve thought about this stuff, and that it matters to you.

 If your friends’ values don’t match yours, your time might be better spent elsewhere.
 That sucks, but so does tacitly supporting their shitty points of view.